+Source of Borrowing (On Balance Sheet) Fixed Variable

+PWLB • •

 Local Authorities • •

 Banks (UK and overseas [Sterling only] including State-owned banks) • •

 Pension Funds (excl.
 East Riding Pension Fund) • •

-•
+Insurance Companies ٠ •

-Quasi Governmental bodies (e.g. Pension Protection Fund, UK Infrastructure Bank and similar) •
+Quasi-Governmental bodies (e.g. Pension Protection Fund, UK Infrastructure Bank and similar) • •

 Type/Structure of Debt

 Market (long-term incl.
 Bond issuance) •

-•
+Market (temporary) ٠ •

-Market - LOBOs (restructuring of existing arrangements only) •
+Market - LOBOs (restructuring of existing arrangements only) ٠ •

 Green Bonds •

-Local Temporary •
+Local Temporary ٠ •

-•
+Local Authority Bonds •

-Local Authority Bills •
+Local Authority Bills (including e-Bills) • •

-•
+Overdraft •

-Negotiable Bonds •
+Negotiable Bonds • •

 Internal (Capital Receipts and Revenue Balances) •

 Commercial Paper •

 Repurchase Agreements •

 Medium Term Notes •

+Finance Leases • •

-Should the Authority find it necessary to agree with DHLUC a capitalisation directive, which allows exceptional use of borrowing for financing unfunded revenue pressures, any borrowing taken under such an arrangement would have to be obtained from PWLB at an increased margin.
+Should the Authority find it necessary to agree with MHCLG a capitalisation directive, which allows exceptional use of borrowing for financing unfunded revenue pressures, any borrowing taken under such an arrangement would have to be obtained from PWLB.

-UK Municipal Bonds

-Agency plc (UKMBNA)

-was established in 2014

-by the Local Gov't

-Association as an

-alternative to the PWLB.

-In 2020 it issued its first

-two Bonds but only for

-single entity debt.
+UK Municipal Bonds Agency plc (UKMBA) was established in 2014 by the Local Gov't Association as an alternative to the PWLB.
+In 2020 it issued its first two Bonds but only for single entity debt.